International Federation of Television Archives: FIAT/IFTA World Conference

 The FIAT/IFTA World Conference is held each year, usually in October.
 The evening programme includes an opening cocktail, a gala dinner and the annual FIAT/IFTA Archive Achievement Awards gala.
-The 2018 World Conference was held in Venice, hosted by RAI.
-The 2019 edition took place in Dubrovnik and was hosted by HRT.
-On 25 October 2019, FIAT/IFTA President Bríd Dooley announced that the 2020 edition will be a joint conference of FIAT/IFTA and the International Association of Sound and Audiovisual Archives in Dublin, but due to the worldwide COVID-19 pandemic and subsequent travel bans it was moved online.
-Both associations organised a General Assembly including elections for their Presidency and Executive Council at this 2020 online conference.
-FIAT/IFTA announced on 29 October 2020 that if the sanitary circumstances allow so, the 2021 FIAT/IFTA World Conference will be held in Cape Town, South Africa, and hosted by SACIA, the Southern African Communications Industries Association.

 In the even years the World Conference also holds a General Assembly, during which the new president and a part of the Executive Council is elected.
 The Conference features keynotes speakers, panels discussions, workshops, masterclasses, case study presentations, social events, and networking opportunities.

 Regional Seminars

 Next to this, FIAT/IFTA organises regional seminars around the globe, in order to focus on regional television archiving challenges.
-Recent editions were held in Rio de Janeiro (Regional Media Management Seminar, 2016), Bucharest (Regional Television Studies Seminar, 2015) and Dubai (Regional Preservation & Migration Seminar, 2008).
+Recent editions were held in Tunis (jointly with Arab States Broadcasting Union, 2024), Rio de Janeiro (Regional Media Management Seminar, 2016), Bucharest (Regional Television Studies Seminar, 2015) and Dubai (Regional Preservation & Migration Seminar, 2008).

 Media Management Seminars

 The Media Management Commission also organises a biannual seminar called 'Media Management Seminar' since 1998.
 The proceedings of these seminars are published and printed and freely available online via the FIAT/IFTA website.
-Recent editions were held in Stockholm (2019), Lugano (2017), Glasgow (2015), Hilversum (2013) and Toronto (2011).
+Recent editions were held in Dublin (2023), Stockholm (2019), Lugano (2017), Glasgow (2015), Hilversum (2013) and Toronto (2011).

 FIAT/IFTA Archive Achievement Awards

 FIAT/IFTA Archive Achievement Awards is a series of three annual awards given for the best use of archival material, the best archive preservation project and the most innovative use of archival material.
 Several other categories have come up and disappeared over the course of the nineties and 2000s.
 Since 2014 also a Lifetime Achievement Award is attributed annually to a person with exceptional and enduring merits in the field of audiovisual archiving.

+Lifetime Achievement Awards have been granted to several prominent figures of the international audiovisual archiving world, including Dominique Saintville, Dietrich Schüller, Steve Bryant, Anne Hanford, Richard Wright, Vittorio Sette, Jean Varra, Annemieke de Jong, Roberto Rossetto, Jacqui Gupta, Daniel Teruggi and Eva-Lis Green.